-Air dryness can be checked by dew point meters, either portable or installed inline in the dryer (built-in dew point meters and alarms are the wise choice for polyesters).
+Air dryness can be checked by dew point meters, either portable or installed in-line in the dryer (built-in dew point meters and alarms are the wise choice for polyesters).
 These meters give a direct reading of the dew point of the air tested.
 When the dryer has rotating beds, the meter must run long enough for all beds to be checked.
-Each bed can normally be online for 20-40 minutes or longer; a new bed should rotate into position before the dew point rises above $-30^{\circ}C$ ($-20^{\circ}F$).
-(Also see "Moisture measurement" on this page.)
+Each bed can normally be online for 20-40 minutes or longer; a new bed should rotate into position before the dew point rises above 230°C (220°F).
+(Also see the "Moisture measurement" section.)